Lavender Cold Foam

 Ingredient Notes

-The essential ingredient to making cold foam.
-Once frothed, it gives cold foam the perfect consistency to float on a drink. - 2% milk
+- Heavy cream: The essential ingredient to making cold foam.
+Once frothed, it gives cold foam the perfect consistency to float on a drink.

-Adding a bit of milk thins out the heavy cream, making it pourable.
-Starbucks uses 2% milk but you can use any milk you like. - Lavender syrup
+- 2% milk: Milk thins out the heavy cream, making it pourable.
+Starbucks uses 2% milk but you can use any milk you like.

-Whether you’re using store-bought or homemade lavender syrup, this is what sweetens and flavors the cold foam. - Sea salt
+- Lavender syrup: Whether you’re using store-bought or homemade lavender syrup, this is what sweetens and flavors the cold foam.

 Step-by-Step Instructions